elementary/appcenter-web/_apps/com.github.ryonakano.louper.md

 redirect_from: com.github.ryonakano.louper.desktop/
 ---

-A text magnification app that helps you zoom the selected text.Select the text you want to magnify and just launch the app!
-The app shows the selected text in huge size.Press Ctrl+C to copy the text showing.
-Press Esc/Ctrl+Q or unfocus the window to close the app.
+<p>A text magnification app that helps you zoom the selected text.</p>
+<p>Select the text you want to magnify and just launch the app!
+The app shows the selected text in huge size.</p>
+<p>Press Ctrl+C to copy the text showing.
+Press Esc/Ctrl+Q or unfocus the window to close the app.</p>